Jack Reed (Rhode Island politician): Energy

-Gun laws
+Gun control

+Reed supports gun control.
+He also supports a national assault weapon ban.
 Reed has voted against limiting lawsuits on gun manufacturers and has favored expanding gun control.
-He voted against loosening background checks at gun shows.
+He also voted against loosening background checks at gun shows.

 Healthcare

 Reed has been an advocate of preventive healthcare.
 Like many other Democrats, he supports increasing Medicare funding, enrolling more Americans into programs that help the uninsured, allowing prescription drugs to be imported from Canada, and negotiating bulk medication purchases for Medicare in order to lower costs.
 Reed does not support Medicare for All.
 Instead, in 2019 he proposed the Choose Medicare Act, which he claims increases "access, competition, and choice."

 Immigration

-Although he voted for the 1996 Immigration Reform Bill, Reed has generally supported allowing undocumented immigrants and foreign workers to enter the path to citizenship.
+Even though he voted for the 1996 Immigration Reform Bill, Reed has generally supported allowing undocumented immigrants and foreign workers to enter the path to citizenship.
 He supports Guest Worker programs and giving immigrants access to Social Security.
 He opposed establishing English as the nation's official language and has been critical of the effort to fence the US-Mexican border.
 He is the author of the Reed Amendment, which permits former U.S. citizens to be denied entry to the country if they are believed to have renounced their citizenship for tax reasons.
 On February 23, 2010, Reed co-sponsored the DREAM Act, a piece of legislation that would allow undocumented students living in the United States from a very young age to gain legal status.

-When asked about voting against Social Security benefits going to illegal immigrants, Reed said that he supported this interim measure and "any such agreement must be fully examined so that it does not adversely impact benefits earned by American citizens."